greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DO.html.md

 ## <a id="section4"></a>Parameters

 code
 :   The procedural language code to be run.
 This must be specified as a string literal, just as with the `CREATE FUNCTION` command.
 Use of a dollar-quoted literal is recommended.
-Optional keywords have no effect.
-These procedural languages are supported: PL/pgSQL \(`plpgsql`\), PL/Python \(`plpythonu`\), and PL/Perl \(`plperl` and `plperlu`\).

 lang\_name
-:   The name of the procedural language that the code is written in.
+:   The name of the procedural language in which the code is written.
 The default is `plpgsql`.
-The language must be installed on the Greenplum Database system and registered in the database.

 ## <a id="section5"></a>Notes

-The PL/pgSQL language is installed on the Greenplum Database system and is registered in a user created database.
+The procedural language to be used must already have been installed into the current database by means of `CREATE EXTENSION`.
+The PL/pgSQL language is installed wih Greenplum Database and is registered by default every user-created database.
 The PL/Python and PL/Perl languages are installed by default, but not registered.
-Other languages are not installed or registered.
-The system catalog `pg_language` contains information about the registered languages in a database.
+Other languages are neither installed nor registered.
+The [pg_language](../system_catalogs/pg_language.html) system catalog contains information about the registered languages in a database.

 The user must have `USAGE` privilege for the procedural language, or must be a superuser if the language is untrusted.
 This is the same privilege requirement as for creating a function in the language.

+If `DO` is run in a transaction block, then the procedure code cannot execute transaction control statements.
+Transaction control statements are allowed only if `DO` is run in its own transaction.

 Anonymous blocks do not support function volatility or `EXECUTE ON` attributes.

 ## <a id="Examples"></a>Examples

-This PL/pgSQL example grants all privileges on all views in schema *public* to role `webuser`:
+This PL/pgSQL example grants all privileges on all views in schema `public` to role `webuser`:

 ```
 DO $$DECLARE r record;